Open-EO/openeo-python-client/docs/api-artifacts.rst

      pip install "openeo[artifacts]" --upgrade

-When running OpenEO jobs it is not uncommon to require artifacts that should be accessible during job execution.
-This requires the artifacts to be accessible from within the OpenEO processing environment. :py:mod:`openeo.extra.artifacts` tries to perform the heavy lifting for this use case by allowing staging artifacts to a secure but temporary location using 3 simple steps:
+When running openEO jobs it is not uncommon to require artifacts that should be accessible during job execution.
+This requires the artifacts to be accessible from within the openEO processing environment. :py:mod:`openeo.extra.artifacts` tries to perform the heavy lifting for this use case by allowing staging artifacts to a secure but temporary location using 3 simple steps:

-1. Connect to your OpenEO backend
+1. Connect to your openEO backend
-2. Create an artifact helper from your OpenEO connection
+2. Create an artifact helper from your openEO connection
 3. Upload your file using the artifact helper and optionally get a presigned URI

 So in code this looks like: